-The University of Algiers which stemmed out of various higher-education institutions created in the 19th century under the French colonial rule is Algeria’s 1st University.
+The University of Algiers which stemmed from various higher-education institutions created in the 19th century under the French colonial rule in Algeria’s 1st University.

-It is called the Mother university and situated in the capital of Algeria, Algiers.
+It is called Mother university and situated in the capital of Algeria, Algiers.

 Some notable alumni of the University of Algiers include Albert Camus, Elias Zerhouni, and Lakhdar Brahimi.